End to End Generative AI Architecture Explained

 Every AI system starts with data.
 Enterprises have many data sources.

 Data ingestion means collecting this information safely.
 Access control is very important.
 Not everyone should see every document.
 Secure ingestion ensures that only approved data enters the system.
-Data may come in two ways.
-Batch ingestion collects data at fixed times.
-Real time ingestion processes data instantly as it arrives.
+Data may come in two ways: batch ingestion collects data at fixed times, while real time ingestion processes data instantly as it arrives.

 Standardization is needed because data formats differ.
 Some files are PDFs.
 Some are spreadsheets.
 Some are plain text.
 Data must be converted into a common structure.
 This stage forms the base of the generative AI system architecture.
 Weak data leads to weak results.